QuarkNerd/blog/ceberhardt/_posts/2015-07-08-yahoo-finance-chart.md

 title: Creating a Yahoo Finance chart with D3 and d3fc
 title-short: Charting with D3 and d3fc
 layout: default_post
+summary: >-
-summary: "Most charting libraries are monoliths.
+  Most charting libraries are monoliths.
 The more features they support, the more unwieldy their APIs tend to become.
-With the d3fc project we have been exploring an alternative approach, constructing charts from a set of small components, using the D3 library."
+With the d3fc project we have been exploring an alternative approach, constructing charts from a set of small components, using the D3 library.
 summary-short: Exploring the d3fc component approach to building charts.
 image: ceberhardt/assets/featured/yahoo.png
 categories:
-  - D3
-  - Charting
+  - Tech
 ---